Why Choose an Independent Escrow Company?

 “Licensed” vs. “Controlled”

 All escrow companies in California can be classified into two basic categories: Licensed or Controlled.
-“Licensed” escrow companies are independent businesses licensed by the California Department of Corporations.
+“Licensed” escrow companies are independent businesses licensed by the California Department of Business Oversight.
 This license regulates the procedures and practices of the companies and subjects them to stringent requirements designed to protect consumers.

 Although the majority of escrow companies are honest and above board, the large sums of money handled by escrow companies can entice unscrupulous individuals to abscond with the funds they are holding in trust.
 And unless the escrow company is bonded, there is often no safeguard assuring the return of the money to consumers.